-The yogurt and honey cake, without sugar is a delicious and slightly sweet breakfast dessert.
+The yogurt and honey cake, without sugar is a delicious and slightly sweet breakfast cake.
 I don’t like sugar-free desserts.
-I don’t like to eat them, and I don’t like to make them.
-Also, because sugar-free doesn’t mean healthier, and it doesn’t mean it won’t make you gain weight.
-Usually, sugar-free makes you feel authorized to eat more and still leaves you unsatisfied.
-Because what kind of dessert is it that isn’t sweet?
-Unless there’s a health issue, enjoy a piece of cake for breakfast once a week!
-So, why the yogurt and honey cake?
+I don’t like eating them, and I don’t like making them.
+Also, because sugar-free doesn’t mean healthier and doesn’t mean it won’t make you gain weight.
+Usually, sugar-free makes us feel authorized to eat more and still leaves us unsatisfied.
+Because what kind of dessert is it if it’s not sweet but is supposed to be sweet?
+Unless there’s a health issue, have a piece of cake for breakfast once a week and enjoy it!
+So why yogurt and honey cake?
 Because you asked for it.
-And if I can, I try to please you.
-But I also want to share my honest opinion.
+And if I can, I will satisfy you.
+But I’ll also honestly share my thoughts.

-P.S.
+P.s.
 Why does the cake have this strange shape?
-Because it’s baked in a decorated loaf pan, but I didn’t like the effect, so I didn’t turn it upside down.
+Because it was baked in a decorated loaf pan, but I didn’t like the effect, so I didn’t flip it.
 But then I made it again.
 And you can see it at the end of the article.
-I simply used a bundt pan: much better.
+I simply used a bundt pan: definitely better.

 - Difficulty: Easy